October 19th, 2022

-He currently lives in Carmel, Indiana with his wonderful wife, three rambunctious sons, and two dogs.
+He currently lives in Carmel, Indiana with his wonderful wife, three rambunctious sons, and three dogs.

 Duane is Co-Founder of Alien Arc Technologies, LLC where he focuses on creating apps targeting mobile devices, modern desktops, and the Internet of Things.
 As a Microsoft MVP and technology enthusiast with a passion for good software he strives to bring solutions that improve or eliminate costly duplication and repetitive processes so more important things can be done.
 He enjoys teaching others through his random blog posts and by speaking at conferences on topics ranging from DevOps to Xamarin.
 When not behind a computer screen he can be found sharing his love of SCUBA and all things underwater with new divers at the pool or through his underwater videos and photos.

-Eric is a Technical Strategist for Aptera Software and a Microsoft MVP for Visual Studio and Development Technologies.
+Eric is the Director of Technical Education for Sweetwater and a Microsoft MVP for Visual Studio and Development Technologies.
 He works primarily in the .Net web platform but loves opportunities to try out other stacks.
 He has been developing high-quality custom software solutions since 2001.
-At Aptera, he has successfully delivered solutions for clients in a wide variety of industries.
+He has successfully delivered solutions for clients in a wide variety of industries.
 He loves to dabble in new and exciting technologies.
 In his spare time, he loves to tinker with Arduino projects.
 He fondly remembers what it was like to develop software for the Palm OS.
 He has an amazing wife and 5 wonderful children.
 He blogs at http://humbletoolsmith.com/ and you can follow him on twitter as @pottereric.

 In his personal life, Guy is a hard-boiled geek interested in role-playing games, science fiction, and technology.
 He also has a slightly less geeky interest in history and linguistics.
 In his spare time, he volunteers for his local Cub Scout Pack, goes camping, and studies history and linguistics.